 The High Court of Singapore has confirmed the proposition that discretionary bonuses are exactly that: discretionary.
 Employees do not have a contractual entitlement to a discretionary bonus.
 Continue reading

-Yesterday afternoon it was announced that the UK Government has launched a legal challenge in the Court of Justice of the European Union against the cap on variable remuneration introduced by the new capital requirements directive ("CRD IV”).
-Although this … Continue reading
+Yesterday afternoon it was announced that the UK Government has launched a legal challenge in the Court of Justice of the European Union against the cap on variable remuneration introduced by the new capital requirements directive ("CRD IV").

 The Court of Appeal has dismissed an appeal from the High Court's ruling that Dresdner Kleinwort had contractually committed to a minimum bonus pool from which it could not renege, despite deteriorating financial circumstances.
 The Court of Appeal endorsed all of the High Court's reasoning, save that it construed the clause setting out how to vary employment terms even more strictly against the bank.

 The European Commission intends to replace the existing Capital Requirements Directive (2006/48/EC and 2006/49/EC) (CRD) with a regulation and a directive: the proposed Capital Requirements Regulation (CRR) and the proposed CRD IV Directive.
 The detailed EU report on the proposal dated 2 March 2013 (and subsequent press release) set out the principles on the issue of a capped ratio on the fixed and variable component of remuneration and shareholder involvement.
 The proposal and discussion on a possible challenge to the Directive have attracted a good deal of attention from the banking community and media alike.